-From there, keep the nature vibes flowing over at the Up!
-A Great Bird Adventure show before finally wrapping up your to-do list with the Festival of the Lion King.
+From there, keep the nature vibes flowing over at Feathered Friends in Flight before finally wrapping up your to-do list with the Festival of the Lion King.
 The Festival of the Lion King is especially popular, so be sure to get there at least 30 to 40 minutes ahead of time to make sure you get a seat.

-Finally, wrap up your day back in Pandora with dinner at Satu’li Canteen and a non-alcoholic, super-fun, and frozen Night Blossom from Pongu Pongu.
+Lastly, end your day back in Pandora with dinner at Satu’li Canteen and a non-alcoholic, super-fun, and frozen Night Blossom from Pongu Pongu.
 With fun ingredients like boba pearls and bao buns, your kids won’t be able to resist.
-Take some time to enjoy the beautiful lights.
-If you like, you can also revisit areas or rides from earlier in the day.

 The rides may be what first come to mind when you think of Disney, but for us, where and what you eat are just as important for your experience.
 Why?
 Because unlike at other theme parks, the menu and theming at Disney restaurants usually help to immerse you further into wherever it is you are.
 That is especially the case at Animal Kingdom.